The Trendy Science Teacher

 20 Virtual Labs & Activities for Forensic Science

 As a new school year approaches, Forensics teachers across the world are scrambling to find virtual labs and activities for their Forensic Science classrooms.
 In my collaborative Facebook group for Forensic Science teachers, the question “How do we virtually teach such a hands-on course?” comes up in conversation on a weekly basis.
-(BTW…if you are a Forensic science teacher that is looking to collaborate with other FS teachers, we invite you to join us.
+(If you are a Forensic science teacher that is looking to collaborate with other FS teachers, we invite you to join us.
 Click HERE to join the group!)
-It is for that reason that I decided to put together a resource for all of my Forensics teacher friends– 20 Virtual Labs & Activities for Forensic Science.
+It is for that reason that I decided to put together a resource for all of my Forensics teacher friends20 Virtual Labs & Activities for Forensic Science.
 Let’s get started!

 #1: Virtual Microscope Lab